kivattt/fen/README.md

 `?` Toggle file properties window

 # Configuration
-fen looks for a config file at `~/.config/fen/fenrc`.
+fen looks for a config file at `~/.config/fen/fenrc.json`.
 Here is an example config file:
 ```
 # Borders around the filepanes
-gui-borders: yes
+ui-borders: yes

 # A "safe mode", no file write operations will be performed when set to yes
 no-write: no